 Create a "Google My Business" Account

 If your nonprofit doesn’t have a physical office, that’s fine!
-The form accounts for this common situation for businesses, and offers an alternative to enter the city that your business serves.
+The form accounts for this common situation for businesses and offers an alternative to entering the city that your business serves.

 Once you have completed the registration process, you will be able to manage your business information such as:

 Name of your organization

 If your organization has local branches or offices in addition to its headquarters, you should add them so that Google Maps has accurate information.